annotation/stam/extensions/stam-query/README.md

     * *id* - A resource identifier
 * `ANNOTATION` *id* - Constraint based on pertaining to a particular annotation (in case of data, text or resources).
 When applied to annotations, this constrains based on having specific annotation as annotation.
 That annotation is a newer/higher annotation in the hierarchy formed by *AnnotationSelector*.
     * *id* - An annotation identifier
 * `ANNOTATION AS TARGET` *id* - Only used with return type `ANNOTATION`, this is the inverse of the above `ANNOTATION` constraint.
 This constrains annotation based on having a specific annotation as target.
 That annotation is an older/lower annotation in the hierarchy formed by *AnnotationSelector*.
+Alternatively, you can use `ANNOTATION AS METADATA` as a synonym.
+    * An extra qualifier `RECURSIVE` can be added (before the identifier), to search recursively in the annotation hierarchy rather than just one level.
     * *id* - An annotation identifier
 * `UNION` *constraint* `OR` *constraint* ... - Constrain based on a union of constraints, meaning that only one of the constraints needs to be satisfied (disjunction).
 You can not just combine any constraints, constraints *MUST* have the same constraint type if they are to be used in a union.

+Various constraints can also be used with variables.
+Variables come from parent queries (assuming the current query is a subquery), as will be explained layer in the section on query composition, or from context variables that have been injected by other means:

+* `DATA` *?x* - Constrain data based on a parent query.
+The referenced parent query *MUST* have type `DATA`.
+The `AS METADATA` qualifier is allowed here too.
+* `TEXT` *?x* - Constrain text based on a parent query.
+The referenced parent query *MUST* have type `TEXT`.
+* `KEY` *?x* - Constrain text based on a parent query.
+The referenced parent query *MUST* have type `KEY`.
+The `AS METADATA` qualifier is allowed here too.
+* `RELATION` *?x* *relation* - Constrains based on a textual relationship
+    * *relation* is a keyword of: `EMBEDS`, `OVERLAPS`, `PRECEDES`, `SUCCEEDS`, `BEFORE`, `AFTER`, `SAMEBEGIN`, `SAMEEND`, `EQUALS`
+      Read this as, for instance: "X embeds Y", where X is the explicit variable in the constraint, which comes from a parent query, and Y is (implicitly) the variable selected in the current select statement.
+* `RESOURCE` *?x* - Constrain text based on a resource.
+The referenced parent query *MUST* have type `RESOURCE`.
+* `ANNOTATION` *?x* - Constrain annotations based on explicit hierarchical relationships between annotations (following `AnnotationSelector`), Read this as "X is an annotation on Y" or "Y annotates X", where X is the explicit variable in the constraint that comes from a parent query, and Y the variable selected in the current select statement.
+Annotation Y *MUST* have been made before annotation X. The referenced parent query *MUST* have type `ANNOTATION`.
+* `ANNOTATION AS TARGET` *?x* - Constrain annotations based on explicit hierarchical relationships between annotations (following `AnnotationSelector`), Read this as "X is an annotation target of Y" or "X annotates Y" or "Y is an annotation on X", where X is the explicit variable in the constraint that comes from a parent query, and Y the variable selected in the current select statement.Annotation X *MUST* have been made before annotation Y. The referenced parent query *MUST* have type `ANNOTATION`.
+You can also use `ANNOTAITON AS METADATA` as a synonym here.

+## Examples

-The above was a rather formal specification, let's consider some examples, note that the indentation in the examples is conventional and not normative:
+The above was a formal specification, let's consider some examples to get a better grasp of how STAMQL works, note that the indentation in the examples is conventional and not normative:

 *select all occurrences of the text "fly"*